Erik-1980/PROJECT10-backend/README.md

 * Nodemailer: Library for sending emails.
 * Sequelize: Object-relational mapping (ORM) library for interacting with the database.
 * Crypto-js: Library for cryptographic functions.
+* Stripe: Integrated payment system for secure and seamless payment processing.

 ## Getting Started
 1. Install Node.js and MySQL on your server.